 Linda attended San Jose State University and the Fielding Graduate University for Nonprofit Leadership.
 Linda and her husband have three adult children. " I am honored to be selected to represent this highly esteemed organization and know, as a team, we will make great strides, fulfilling the mission and goals" Linda stated.

-Lann manages the website, creates the program fliers, event posters, and online forms for the art center, and also sees to I.T. installation and documentation.
+Lann manages the website, database, and art intake for the art center.
 A digital painter and a writer, Lann brings an artistic and critical eye to promotional fliers and webpage layout, as well as organizing backend codes for smooth administrative operations in the staff’s software.